 A few solid-state gain media have laser transitions where the lower-state lifetime is really large – sometimes even several milliseconds, possibly larger than the upper-state lifetime.
 An example of this situation is the 2.7-μm transition (4I11/2 → 4I13/2) of Er3+ in fluoride fibers.
 Here, there are no multi-phonon processes depopulating the lower laser level, and the pump radiation also cannot affect this population.
 In that case, the laser transition is usually self-terminating.
 A method for avoiding this is to exploit cooperative lasing.

-See also: upper-state lifetime, self-terminating laser transitions, cooperative lasing, gain media, rare-earth-doped gain media, four-level and three-level gain media, amplifiers, regenerative amplifiers, gain
+See also: upper-state lifetime, self-terminating laser transitions, cooperative lasing, laser gain media, rare-earth-doped laser gain media, four-level and three-level laser gain media, optical amplifiers, regenerative amplifiers, gain